SmoothWAN/SmoothWAN/README.md

 [![Discord](https://badgen.net/discord/members/AxSSjpgwjx)](https://discord.gg/AxSSjpgwjx)
 ## Home network internet bonding with Speedify
-Setup Speedify as a gateway using OpenWRT without command line usage. <br>Not affiliated with Speedify or Connectify.<br>
+A distribution for setting up Speedify as the main gateway using OpenWRT without command line usage. <br>Not affiliated with Speedify or Connectify.<br>
 <br>
 Typical use case examples:
 - Use Speedify as a VPN to cover all connected devices in a home network when it's not practical to share a WAN.
-- Access to a reliable internet with usable speeds in a rural area with poor connectivity by bonding at least 2 connections with Speedify, preferably a combination of wired and wireless.
+- Access to a reliable internet with usable speeds in a rural area with poor connectivity by bonding at least 2 connections, preferably a combination of wired and wireless.

 <img src="https://raw.githubusercontent.com/TalalMash/SmoothWAN-web/main/smoothwan-illust.drawio.svg" width="400"/> <br>